Rose Norman: Finding Lesbian Community in Alabama

 They had a second position that they were having trouble filling.
 It was for a composition specialist.
 Of course, I wasn’t a composition specialist.
 I was a technical editor.
 They were hiring my husband to start a ‘business and technical writing” program.
 He did have a lot of experience from what he learned to do at Texas A&M.

 They have a huge technical writing program at Texas A&M. They offered a master’s degree in technical writing at that time.
 Maybe a PhD program, too.
-I had taken a couple of graduate classes there: one in technical writing; and one in rhetoric and composition.
+I had taken a couple of graduate classes there: one in technical writing and one in rhetoric and composition.
 We both had a lot to offer.
 There was some resistance to hiring an academic couple, I later learned.
 Anyway, they treated us both well although I had gotten in kind of through the back door.
 I did have to go out and do a campus interview for it.
 They weren’t hiring me sight unseen, and I have a stellar academic record.

 MM: What year did you move to Huntsville with him?